chavezMac/katakana/README.md

    - Open a terminal or command prompt in the directory where you extracted the ZIP file.

+  ##MacOS/Linux

+     ```bash
+        command + spacebar
+        type in "Terminal"
+        click enter

+        cd ~/Downloads
+     ```

+ ##Windows
+    Navigate to the Directory:

+   Open the File Explorer and navigate to the directory where you extracted the ZIP file.
+   Hold down the Shift key and right-click on an empty area within the directory.
+   Select "Open PowerShell window here" or "Open Command Prompt here" from the context menu.

 4. **Compile the Java Files:**

    - Run the following command to compile the Java files: